kospex/kospex/docs/index.md

 It's possibly that something labelled "unmaintained" is feature complete and doesn't require changes.
 However, generally there are any external dependencies, a code or library usually needs a change a couple of times a year.

+## Thoughts and articles

+["What are orphaned repos?"](articles/orphaned-repos) take a look at some basics of knowledge loss and the challenges.

 ## What is a kospex?

 We're aiming to [k]now your c[o]de by in[spe]cting the haruspe[x].